jeffblankenburg/31-days-of-vibe-coding/outlines/week1.md

 ## Day 3 – Prompt Like a Pro: Writing for Machines, Thinking Like a Dev

 **Abstract:**
 Great prompts feel like good API design: clear contracts, explicit intent, graceful failure.
-Learn a repeatable framework for writing technical prompts that yield reliable, readable, testable code—including how to inject observability expectations right into the request.
+Learn a repeatable framework for writing technical prompts that yield reliable, readable, testable code, including how to inject observability expectations right into the request.

 ### Outline
 1. **Why Prompting Matters** – Garbage in, hallucination out.